isomerpages/mindef-ndp2022/index.md

         src="https://www.youtube.com/embed/II_5jBaYmGQ" title="YouTube video
         player" frameborder="0" allow="autoplay " ></iframe>
   - infopic:
-      title: PledgeSG and Doing Good
+      title: Pledge & Do Good
       description: "Express your hopes and aspirations for  Singapore by making your
         #PledgeSG and  bring your pledge to life by #DoingGood "
       button: Find out more